 Although great strides have been made, we are aware of the continuing work required to improve the lives of our members as well as those of our service users and their communities.

 In the coming year we’d like to explore how we can be more accessible to our members in a way that’s best for them.
-This way they will all be able to contribute to the CSP’s strategy.
-This is an exciting time and we look forward to you each being involved.
+This way they will all be able to contribute to the CSP’s EDI strategy.
+This is an exciting time and we look forward to each of you being involved.

-There are several ways in which you can actively engage with the network:
+There are many ways in which you can engage with the network:

-- Follow on Facebook; The Chartered Society of Physiotherapy LGBTQIA+ network
+- Follow on The Chartered Society of Physiotherapy LGBTQIA+ network on Facebook.